dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Christian Seberino:**
-okay now which is is it is this true today like let's say I was the programmer for the Nasdaq and I wanted I was going to write a program that
+okay now which is this true
+today like let's say I was the programmer for the Nasdaq and I wanted I was going to write a program that